 Completing the Request to Study Abroad does not commit you to taking the leave.
 You should apply by the deadline whether or not your plans are definite.
-You will have until May 15 (for fall/year) or November 15 (for spring) to complete the Study Abroad Decision Form (available in the Study Abroad Moodle) to notify the College whether or not you will be studying abroad.
+You will have until May 15 (for fall/year) or November 15 (for spring) to submit the Study Abroad Decision Form (available in the Study Abroad Moodle) to notify the College whether or not you will be studying abroad.

 - Special application procedures and deadlines apply to Mount Holyoke’s own and affiliated programs.

 - Most programs and universities abroad have rolling admission.
 Early application will allow you more time to plan ahead for visas, travel plans, etc. We strongly recommend that you apply early (February/March for fall/year programs, August/September for spring) rather than waiting for the deadline, if it is later.

 - Many program applications require a form or letter confirming your good academic standing and Mount Holyoke's approval of your plan of study.
 The McCulloch Center will sign such forms, but you must first have completed the Request to Study Abroad and been approved.